 The Misguided Concern for Personal Salvation

 Jesus shows concern for others.
 Out of concern for others he is willing to lead a dangerous life.
 He intentionally challenges the world’s political, financial, and theological status quo.
-That status quo is devised by Militarists; supremacists who abuse and violate common people.
-It needs to be challenged.
-Jesus first starts gathering common people together … Continue reading “The Misguided Concern for Personal Salvation”
+That status quo is devised by Militarists; supremacists, who abuse, and violate common people.
+Militarists need to be challenged.
+Jesus starts gathering common people together for … Continue reading “The Misguided Concern for Personal Salvation”

 God as Father

 Yahweh is a deity within the religion of Militarism.
-He is the fictional War Lord deity invented by Hebrew warmakers.
+He is the fictional War Lord deity invented by Hebrew War Lords.
 Yahweh sanctifies Old Testament rulers who dominate over the people.
 Yahweh cannot be compared to the historical peacemaker Jesus of Nazareth in the Gospel.
 Attempts to connect the two, however, are sometimes made.
-One attempt … Continue reading “God as Father”
+One … Continue reading “God as Father”

 Life in Christ, Doctrines in Paul